What is Trauma?

 Too often, individuals with privilege use that privilege to avoid talking about it.
 I’m also acutely aware that my profession has a history of pathologizing the LGBTQ community, blaming women for staying with abusers, and turning a blind eye to the trauma that comes with racism.
 You can count on a safe space to talk about how this trauma affects you.

-I won’t pretend that mindfulness and therapy will insulate you from injustice or ongoing trauma.
-However, I can commit to a safe space to talk openly about anxiety, depression, and trauma without minimizing or denying how these factors affect you.
+We won’t pretend that mindfulness and therapy will insulate you from injustice or ongoing trauma.
+However, we can commit to a safe space to talk openly about anxiety, depression, and trauma without minimizing or denying how these factors affect you.

 Racism, hate crimes, and cultural gaslighting